Categories

 Only those who govern us.

-I’m not talking about legislation; I’m talking about leading by example, living those eight values.
+I’m not talking about legislation; I’m talking about leading by example, living those ten values.
 If that sounds like a tall order, it most certainly is.
 That’s because there is a chasm between politics and governance.
 The government I am alluding to does not exist today, and has probably not existed in our lifetimes.
 Until we can pack up our politics, no governing will happen.
 Until we can pack up our politics, no leadership will happen.
 Until we can pack up our politics, our workplaces will not flourish.
 Until we can pack up our politics, the world will not be the place we want it to be.
 The good news?
 Packing up our politics starts, apparently, with the books we buy.

 Postscript